-Virulent footrot has significant welfare and economic impacts in both individual sheep enterprises and the national flock as a whole.
-While the number of flocks with virulent (severe) strains of footrot has been reduced considerably during the past 20 years, footrot remains a serious disease.
+Footrot has significant welfare and economic impacts in both individual sheep enterprises and the national flock as a whole.

-This publication has been developed as part of a collaborative project between the Department of Primary Industries, Parks, Water and Environment (DPIPWE) Tasmania and Sheep Connect Tasmania, with funding from Australian Wool Innovation (AWI).
-The purpose of this publication is to encourage best-practice footrot diagnosis, control and eradication, with the objective of building a sustainable Australian wool industry through improvements in productivity and profitability.
+This publication has been developed as part of a collaborative project between Australian Wool Innovation (AWI), Department of Primary Industries and Regions South Australia (PIRSA) and AWI Sheep Connect SA, with funding from AWI.

+The purpose of this publication is to encourage best-practice footrot diagnosis, control and eradication, with the objective of building a more sustainable Australian wool industry through improvements in productivity and profitability.